akintunero/Linux-Projects/Shell-Scripting/Hello-World/ReadMe.md

     greeting="Hello"
     subject="World"
     echo "$greeting, $subject!"

-## Here, the script concatenates the strings "Hello" and "World" with a comma in between.
+ Here, the script concatenates the strings "Hello" and "World" with a comma in between.

+ You have just completed your first shell scripting project and the codes are available for you within the repository to copy and try out.